A Point of No Return – Osho

 No such thing as mind . . .

 because mind means nothing but all the processes of dreaming.
-You call a mind a materialist mind because he dreams of money; and you call a mind a spiritualist mind because he dreams of satoris – but mind is dreaming, mind lives in dreams.
+You call a mind a materialist mind because it dreams of money; and you call a mind a spiritualist mind because it dreams of satoris – but mind is dreaming, mind lives in dreams.
 It thinks of the faraway, of the distant.
 It lives in imagination and in memory; both are part of imagination.
 It never comes to reality; reality is too much for it.
-Facing, encountering reality it melts and disappears just like dewdrops disappear in the morning sun.
+Facing, encountering reality, it melts and disappears just like dewdrops disappear in the morning sun.
 Whenever the mind comes to herenow, to the breakfast, suddenly it evaporates.

 Try it: taking your breakfast, just take the breakfast and don’t think of God and the Devil and money and the woman and the man, and love and a thousand other things – don’t think.
 Just take the breakfast, just be there, totally there – in it.
 Don’t go here and there.
 Utterly present.
 And where is the mind?
 You will not find the mind.